World Archaeology

 Overview

-World Archaeology is a fast-moving and inspiring subject that explores the richness of human cultural diversity.
-We draw upon the latest archaeological discoveries in the field and upon cutting-edge scientific advances being made in the laboratory in areas such as genetics, isotopes, radiometric dating, and satellite imagery analyses.
-However, questions and mysteries still remain, which we will discuss each week!
+World Archaeology is a fast-moving and inspiring subject that explores the richness of past human cultural diversity.
+The course will provide you with an array of information on the latest archaeological discoveries from around the world and on the newest scientific advances being applied in areas such as genetics, isotopes, radiometric dating, and satellite imagery analyses.
+However, many questions and mysteries still remain, which we will discuss each week.
+We also engage in themes such as the legacy of imperialism, colonialism, and slavery, the repatriation of human remains and material culture, environmental change, societal collapse, and consider how appreciation of our rich and diverse cultural past can be a source of hope for humanity in the future.

 Programme details

-Week 2: Ancient Egypt
+Week 2: The emergence of Ancient Egypt on the Nile river

-Week 6: Sub-Saharan Africa
+Week 5: Kingdoms and empires of Sub-Saharan Africa

-Week 7: Ancient China
+Week 7: Ancient East Asia from the Neolithic to Unification in China

 Certification